Troll Farms: Introduction

-We then derive three results related to the ability of the sender to manipulate electoral outcomes.
-First, we show that the presence of a troll farm changes the impact of the voters' independent signals.
+We then derive several results related to the ability of the sender to manipulate electoral outcomes.
+First, we show how precision of voters' independent signals affects electoral outcomes and the sender's payoffs.
 In the absence of trolls, making voters' independent signals more informative increases the share of voters voting for the government in the high state, and reduces it in the low state.
-Thus, increased signal precision improves the efficiency of the political outcome.
-However, the presence of trolls changes this picture: higher precision of voters' independent signals increases the share of the voters who back the government in \emph{both} states.
-This contrasts with the standard literature on persuasion with independent signals and no uncertainty about signal sources, in which more precise independent signals make it harder for the sender to manipulate beliefs, as we discuss below.
+However, the presence of trolls changes this picture: Theorem \ref{prop: informativeness_Blackwell} shows that higher precision of voters' independent signals increases the share of the voters who back the government in \emph{both} states.
+Thus, societies in which voters have access to high-quality information online are more vulnerable to troll farms.
+At the same time, we show that even though troll farms garble information, their presence can help move the election towards the efficient outcome when signals are moderately informative.

-Second, we analyse how increased polarisation of the electorate affects the power of the troll farm.
-Existing evidence suggests that polarisation of voters is increasing in a number of democracies.\footnote{See \cite{iyengar2018strengthening} for the United States, and \cite{boxell2022cross} for several other OECD countries.} There is considerable discussion of the potential negative effects of increased polarisation.\footnote{See \cite{mccoy2018polarization,martherus2021party}.} We show, however, that in the presence of a troll farm, polarisation can be beneficial: if the sender can ensure that the government wins the election in both states, an increase in polarisation can restore the socially optimal outcome.

-Third, we discuss what happens when voters perceive information in a boundedly rational way.
-There is considerable evidence that individuals can deviate from Bayesian updating -- depending on the situation, they may overweight or underweight signals \citep{tversky1992advances,augenblick2023overinference,ba2023over,Denter:2024}.
-We show that a tendency of voters to under-weigh signals relative to Bayesian updating, while preventing voters from forming correct beliefs, can nevertheless restore the efficiency of the political process by limiting the power of the troll farm.
+Theorem \ref{prop: informativeness_Blackwell} contrasts with the literature on information design without source uncertainty, in which more precise independent signals make it harder for the sender to manipulate beliefs \citep{BergemannMorris:2016,dentersocial,gradwohl2022social}.
+The reason is that in that literature, voters can distinguish between the sender's messages and independent signals.
+Hence, the sender is constrained to information structures that are more informative than those induced by independent signals.
+Increased informativeness of independent signals tightens this constraint.
+In our model, on the other hand, the signal of the sender mimics voters' private signals rather than complementing them.
+Hence, the sender faces the opposite constraint: she is restricted to information structures that are less precise than those induced by independent signals.
+Making exogenous signals more precise relaxes this constraint, increasing the sender's ability to persuade voters.